anirudhra/pve_server/coral_tpu/readme.md

 ## For VM pass-through, blacklist modules on PVE host:

-Add the following to /etc/modprobe.d/blacklist-apex.conf and reboot PVE host:
+Add the following to /etc/modprobe.d/blacklist-apex.conf and reboot PVE host.
+These should not be added if LXC will have access to TPU, instead all installation steps mentioned in this page must be carried out on the host.

 ```
 # only blacklist for passthru to VM.
 Need these for LXC